 Supervisors: have you ever been concerned about a trainee or SIMG’s wellbeing and wanted someone to talk to?

 Our FAQs are here to help!

-If you need support and would prefer to speak to someone outside the College, you can speak to Converge International, specialists in psychology and wellbeing.
-Your first four sessions within a 12-month period are paid for by the College; all sessions are entirely confidential.
+If you need support and would prefer to speak to someone outside the College, you can contact Converge International, specialists in psychology and wellbeing.
+Your first four sessions within a 12-month period are paid for by the College.
+All sessions are entirely confidential.

 What does the Training Support Unit do?